World-of-Workflows/WorkflowsUniversity/docs/24_reference/02-javascript/javascript-expressions.md

 ```js
 getConfig(name: string): string
 ```

 This is a security-sensitive function and is therefore not available by default.
 You need to enable this function through a setting.
-To enable this function, Enable it in Admin -> Settings -> Config Access.
+To enable this function, Enable it in `Admin -> Settings -> Config Access`.

 As an example, let's say you have the following JSON in appsettings.json: